-Ghosts in the Museum.
-Coping with Colonial Collections from the African Continent in the Humboldt-Forum
+(Post)colonial Hautings.
+Dealing with Colonial Collections from the African Continent in Berlin’s Humboldt Forum.

 As part of CARMAH’s „Transforming the Ethnographic“ research project, my research examines the transformation of museums with ethnographic collections in Europe today.

 This research project addresses the current transformation processes of ethnographic museums in Europe.
 These museums have been depicted as and have themselves articulated being in a moment of ‘crisis’.
 It is the developments, reasons and consequences of this ‘crisis’ that I look at in my thesis.
 One major development within these processes is the resurgence and negotiation of the role of European colonialism and imperialism and their legacies in the respective societies.

 The Humboldt Forum in Berlin, my main case study, has progressively transformed into a ‘conflict zone’ (Sternfeld) through which issues around German colonial history, provenance, and representation are negotiated by various stakeholders (activists, scholars, media, politicians, curators, artists).
 Those debates are related to larger questions of collective memory (politics), diversity and difference, and thus, definitions of a common ‘we’ in Germany.

 My project deploys metaphors related to the ghostly to evoke the unsettling persistence of marginalized pasts in the present, and the resurgence and agency of so-far silenced voices.
 Ghosts and haunting offer the possibility to think about the museum differently: To reconsider different forms and the simultaneity of temporalities, blurring temporal distinctions; to reassess relations between things and people, questioning objects’ and technologies’ agencies in the museum; to question notions of rationality, scientificity, efficiency in institutions, in order to describe unintended consequences, processes of imagination and speculation.